sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 3. What is the **methodology** used to answer the research question(s) or reach the goal?

 For this study they focused as mentioned above on post-release failures of software development within the same company.
-Using the data mentioned in question 4, they examined the distributed development at multiple levels of separation
+They used geographical and commit data and divided the Vista binaries into two cateogries: Binaries developed by distributed teams and binaries developed by collocated teams.
+They examined the distributed development at multiple levels of geographical separation.
+Additionally, they examined the complexity and mainentance characteristics of distributed and collocated binaraires in order to see whether if there are differences that can influence the post-release quality.
+It is possible that this is a confounding variable.

 4. What **data** does the paper use?

-To evaluate the hypothesis they used historical development data from the implementation of Windows Vista and information about post-release failures.
-The post-release failures were examined at the level of individual executables and libraries.
+They used data of the Windows Vista commorcial software project which involved a few thousand developers and consisted of thousand of files which contained machine code.
+The three main properties used were code quality, geographical location and code ownership.
+The code quality is represented by post-release failures which were examined at the level of individual executables and libraries.
-They used geographical and commit data and divided the Vista binaries into two cateogries: Binaries developed by distributed teams and binaries developed by collocated teams.
-The distribution of binaries were categorized into several geographic levels: Building, Cafeteria, Campus, Locality, Continent and World.
+Using the people management software they got the geographical location of each developer at Microsoft.
+The following geographic levels were used: Building, Cafeteria, Campus, Locality, Continent and World.
+The code ownership was examined by using the the number of commits made by each developer to each binary.

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?